asbbicsar/CG_A5_202112354/README.md

    You can do this by double-clicking the .sln file, or by opening Visual Studio and selecting "Open a Project or Solution" and navigating to the solution file.

-## Change the Startup Project
-To run all the projects, you need to set one of them as the startup project.

-1. Right-click on the project you want to set as the startup project in Solution Explorer.
-2. Choose Set as StartUp Project.
-    If you want to run multiple projects simultaneously, you can configure multiple startup projects:
-    - Right-click on the solution in Solution Explorer and select Properties.
-    - In the Common Properties section, select Startup Project.
-    - Choose Multiple Startup Projects and set the action for the projects you want to run to Start.
-    - This way, all selected projects will start.

 ## Running the Projects
-After setting the startup project, you can run the projects using the following method:
+You can run the projects using the following method:

-1. Press Ctrl+F5 key or click 'Start Without Debugging' in Visual Studio to run the startup project.
+1. Press Ctrl+F5 key or click 'Start Without Debugging' in Visual Studio to run the project.
-2. If you have configured multiple startup projects, all selected projects will run simultaneously.

 ---
 This repository is developed with assistance from ChatGPT.